Shaping the Research That Informs Inclusive Policy

 By Katy Rank LevMedia Inquiries

-Octavio Mesner is fascinated by ripple effects — or, as epidemiologists call them, casual pathways.
+Octavio Mesner is fascinated by ripple effects — or, as epidemiologists call them, causal pathways.

 For instance, he never imagined being diagnosed with a language processing disorder as a child would lead to his focus on math, which led him to a master's degree in biostatistics, which ultimately led him to pursue a combined Ph.D. at Carnegie Mellon University in engineering and public policy and in statistics and data science.